in-depth Guide

 To reduce fraud and its resulting losses or damage, lenders need to identify fake bank statements.
 Sadly, the manual document verification methods bank employees use can’t keep up with the standards set by fraudsters.

-But you can quickly spot a fake bank stub by checking for:
+But you can quickly spot fake from real bank statements by checking for:

 • Few, poorly drafted documents or absence of proper documentation for a major transaction